September 18-19, 2025

 Rapporteur

-3-minute short pitches by 5 MSCA fellows and alumni.
+3-minute short pitches by 6 early career researchers and alumni.
 Showcasing their scientific breakthroughs.

 Contestants